-The post-baccalaureate certificate in GIS applies critical GIS toward improving the lives of people, society, and the environment.
+The post-baccalaureate certificate in Geographic Information Systems applies critical GIS toward improving the lives of people, society, and the environment.
 Students will gain an understanding of essential geographic principles and concepts needed to solve problems in nearly any industry or academic discipline.
 Completing the certificate instills a foundation of spatial knowledge and technical skills for careers that employ spatial computing.

 Required Core Courses (18 credits):